natalievolk/UofTHacks/README.md

 * To run the Journally website, ensure you're in the root directory and run `npm start`, then navigate to `localhost:3001`
 * Make sure you have all the `Express.js` dependencies in `notes.md` installed!

-## :footprints: Next Steps:
+## :footprints: Next Steps :footprints:
 * allow simple markups like bolds in texts
 * allow user to rate their day on a scale
 * sort by scale feature
 * feel free to contribute!!
 Let's Journally together
 * encouraging/restoring quotes

-## :pray: Contributors and Acknowledgments
+## :pray: Contributors and Acknowledgments :pray:
 * made by Natalie and Qingyuan
 * thank you to virtually ALL relevant the documentations and online tutorials - we couldn't have done it without you
 * thank you to U of T Hacks for giving us this restoring opportunity :)